Lalique 2003 EDP

 by Jean-Claude Ellena , Émilie Coppermann

 Lalique Eau de Lalique is an Eau de Parfum launched in 2003, created by Jean-Claude Ellena and Émilie Coppermann.
-The fragrance opens with Pimiento, Dill, Cardamom, and Bergamot, settles into a heart of Hibiscus, Cinnamon, and Freesia, and dries down to a base of Sandalwood, Guaiac Wood, Musk, and Benzoin.
+Eau de Lalique opens with Pimiento, Bergamot, Lemon, and Mandarin, settles into a heart of Hibiscus, Freesia, and Cinnamon, and dries down to a base of Musk, Sandalwood, Guaiac Wood, and Benzoin.
+Lalique's Eau de Lalique carries a Favourite verdict, a warm spicy-led wear.

 This is a real wildcard that'll divide opinion.
 If you're looking for a fresh, herbaceous scent that’s a bit unusual, Eau de Lalique is an affordable gem.
 Just be prepared for the 'pickle juice' comments - though many adore its unique twist.